gchq/gaffer-doc/docs/rest-api.md

 The `HyperLogLogPlus` sketch can be used to store an approximation of cardinality of an element.
 The `JSON` of the query is converted to `Java` `objects` during desialisation using the `JSONSerialiser`.
-During the deserialsation the `HyperLogLogPlus` object is converted to a `HyperLogLogPlus` object using the `ObjectMapper` module which uses the
+During the deserialisation the `HyperLogLogPlus` JSON representation is converted to a `HyperLogLogPlus` Java object using the `ObjectMapper` module which uses the
 [HyperLogLogPlusJsonDeserialiser](https://github.com/gchq/Gaffer/blob/v2-alpha/library/sketches-library/src/main/java/uk/gov/gchq/gaffer/sketches/clearspring/cardinality/serialisation/json/HyperLogLogPlusJsonDeserialiser.java).
 In order to convert the `offer` values (which are offered to the `HyperLogLogPlus` on instantiation) to `Java` objects, the `JSON` values